StevenBlack/hosts/readme.md

 1. automatically combine high-quality lists of hosts,

+2. provide easy extensions,

-2. de-dupe the resultant combined list,
+3. de-dupe the resultant combined list,

-3. and keep the resultant file reasonably sized.
+4. and keep the resultant file reasonably sized.

 A high-quality source is defined here as one that is actively curated.
 A hosts source should be frequently updated by its maintainers with both additions and removals.
 The larger the hosts file, the higher the level of